 When a sibling of a disabled* or autistic person becomes a primary caregiver, the shift can be overwhelming.
 In Canada, there are few resources available to support this transition.

-With support from CCCE and Siblings Canada, a research team from Western University has completed a project to better understand this period of change and how it impacts the mutual care relationships between siblings.
+With support from CCCE and Siblings Canada, a research team from Western University including anthropologists Pamela Block and Dima Kassem and Siblings Canada founder co-founder Helen Ries conducted a study to better understand this period of change and how it impacts the mutual care relationships between siblings.
 The purpose of this project was to learn about the experiences of siblings and how they imagine their futures together by highlighting recurring themes and shared values.

 Learn more about the project by exploring the links below: